Biography

-Ranier Reyes, M.D., is a board-certified neurologist in the Division of Neurocritical Care at The University of Texas Southwestern Medical Center in Dallas, TX.
+Ranier Reyes, M.D. joined UT Southwestern in 2020 as an Assistant Professor in the Division of Neurocritical Care.
 He primarily cares for patients in the neuroscience intensive care unit (ICU) at both Clements University Hospital and Parkland Memorial Hospital

 Medical School